GitTools/GitVersion/docs/input/docs/learn/branching-strategies/gitflow/index.md

 ---
 Order: 20
-Title: GitFlow
+Title: Git Flow
+Description: The Git Flow branching strategy allows for more structured releases
 ---

-GitFlow allows more structured releases, and GitVersion will derive sensible SemVer compatible versions from this structure.
+Git Flow allows more structured releases, and GitVersion will derive sensible SemVer compatible versions from this structure.

 ## Resources